-General:

-advertisements which require advertisement consent should be Those displayed in accordance with the Town and Country Planning (Control of Advertisement) Regulations 1994.
-These regulations provide the framework for controlling the display of some types of advertisements.
-These may include: posters and notices; placards and boards; fascia signs and projecting signs; pole signs and canopy signs; models and devices; advance signs and directional signs; estate agent boards; captive balloon advertisements; flag advertisements; price markers and price displays; traffic signs and town and village name signs.
-However, whether consent is required often depends on the size, position or illumination of the advertisement.
-Any enquiries regarding the erection of an advertisement which isn't on highway land should be planningenforcement@flintshire.gov.uk.
-Enforcement Policy January 2019 which is available on Flintshire.gov.uk website sets out the Planning Service's approach to investigation, what the enquirer may expect and any likely outcomes.
+- 1. General: - a.
+The display of all types of advertisements can cause commercial and living areas within Flintshire to look cluttered, dirty and unkempt. - b.
+All advertisements should be displayed in accordance with the Town and Country Planning (Control of Advertisement) Regulations 1994.
+These regulations provide the framework for controlling the display of all types of advertisements.
+Advertisements include: posters and notices; placards and boards; fascia signs and projecting signs; pole signs and canopy signs; models and devices; advance signs and directional signs; estate agent boards; captive balloon advertisements; flag advertisements; price markers and price displays; traffic signs and town and village name signs. - c.
+Section 224 of The Town and Country Planning Act 1990 states that; - (1) Regulations under section 220 may make provisions for enabling the Local Planning Authority to require -